Get more information here: PandaDoc for Zoho CRM

 - Send Zoho CRM fields and custom fields data to PandaDoc via tokens and textfield fields.

 - Use Deal/Potential and Quote “Product” information to send to PandaDoc Pricing tables.
 Please note product taxes and discounts are not transferred to PandaDoc pricing tables.
-Deal Pricing tables and “QTY” will always be 1, we do not pass over the QTY to PandaDoc.
+Deal Pricing and “QTY” will always be 1, we do not pass over the QTY to PandaDoc.

 - Track PandaDoc documents directly inside of your Zoho CRM object.
 Shown are the document names, Status, Created by (Author email), Created Date, Sent Date and Completed Date.